fs/fragments.js/README.md

 ## Bonus: highlight updated fragments

 Fragments.js allows you to highlight new parts of the updated fragments.

-All you need is to require one more file in `application.js`:
+All you need is to require one more file in `application.js` (if you use it as Gem):

 ```coffeescript
 //= require fragments/highlight